risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-failed node, rebuilding new server as first step in node failures, it is recommended to check nodes ``kubectl get nodes``
+failed node, rebuilding the new server as the first step in node failures, it is recommended to check nodes ``kubectl get nodes``

    check nodes with kubectl describe

    ``kubectl describe nodes $my-node-name``

-   attempt to SSH via server name``ssh $server-name.com``
+   attempt to SSH via server name ``ssh $server-name.com``

    recover IP address of the nodes ``kubectl get nodes -o wide``

-   attempt to SSH via ip address ``ssh cloud_user@x.x.x.x``
+   attempt to SSH via IP address ``ssh cloud_user@x.x.x.x``

    attempt to ping the address ``ping x.x.x.x``

    if the case proves that server is down or accidentally deleted, rebuild has to be initiated

-   1. run new virtual  server / node in the chosen enviroment
+   1. run a new virtual server/node in the chosen environment

-   2. once up, instal docker, kubeadm, kublet and give it same hostname
+   2. once up, instal docker, kubeadm, kubelet and give it the same hostname

-   3. switch back to master node to generate a new token ``sudo kubeadm token generate``
+   3. switch back to the master node to generate a new token ``sudo kubeadm token generate``

    4. assemble kubeadm join command for the new worker node

    ``sudo kubeadm token create $token-name --ttl 2h --print-join-command``

-   5. copy, (remove line break from the command) paste, run the ``kubectl join`` command
+   5. copy, (remove the line break from the command) paste, run the ``kubectl join`` command

    verify journalctl logs ``sudo journalctl -u kubelet``